zsscode/2019-Spring-DL/README.md

 * You will either need to write code on the test or predict the output of a code block

 **Presentations of NIPS Papers**
-* You will choose a paper at https://papers.nips.cc/ and deliver minute presentation
+* You will choose a paper at https://papers.nips.cc/ and present it to the class
-* See the folder "presentation" for details
+* See the folder "presentation_guidelines" for details

 **Projects**
 * Graduate students will work on their projects alone